mgattozzi/mgattozzi/_pages/posts/2016-05-26-how-do-i-str-string.md

+---
+layout: post
-# How do I convert a &str to a String in Rust?
+title: How do I convert a &str to a String in Rust?
+---

 This is the first in a whole series of blog posts to answer the simple question "How do I X in Rust?"
 Many times as a user coming into the